Holder of the Canada Research Chair in health systems transformation, design and improvement / Professor,

 Special Advisor and Associate Vice-President, Strategic Planning and Communications, University of Montreal

-Catherine Regis is a Professor at the University of Montreal Law Faculty, holder of the Canada Research Chair on collaborative culture in health law and policy, co-founder of the Health Policy, Organizations and Law Hub (H-POD), and founding member of the JusticIA (justice-ia.com) research group.
-She is also a researcher at the Public Law Research Centre, the University of Montreal Hospital Research Center (CRCHUM), the Observatory of the Social Impacts of AI and Digital Technology (OBVIA), and the Montreal AI Institut (MILA).
-She is also Special Advisor and Associate Vice-President for strategic planning and communications at the University of Montreal.
+Catherine Régis is a full professor in the University of Montreal’s Faculty of Law, holds the Canada Research Chair on Collaborative Culture in Health Law and Policy, is co-director of the Health Policy, Organizations and Law Hub (H-POD) and a founding member of the JusticIA research group (justice-ia.com).
+She is also a researcher at the Public Law Research Centre, the Research Centre of the University of Montreal Health Centre (CR-CHUM), the International Observatory on the Social Impacts of Artificial Intelligence (OBVIA), and MILA (Québec Institute for AI).
+She is also vice-rector, planning and strategic communications

-She works jointly with several interdisciplinary and international research teams, in the fields of medicine, artificial intelligence, management, engineering and psychology.
-She is a member of numerous committees in the digital and health sectors, including the responsible AI committee of the Global Partnership on Artificial Intelligence (GPAI), the Ethics Committee of Canada’s Public Health Agency, and the University of Montreal Committee on the Science of Data in Health.
-She is regularly invited to different countries as a visiting professor, including to France and Israel.
-Her work, published in numerous national and international journals, focuses mainly on digital innovation in health (including AI), collaborative governance in health systems, the normative activities of the WHO, innovative models in medical practice, and the prevention and resolution of disputes within health systems.
+Professor Régis has received numerous prizes, bursaries and grants, notably from the Canada Research Chairs, the Canadian Institutes for Health Research, the Social Sciences and Humanities Research Council of Canada, the Fonds de recherche du Québec, the Ministry of International Relations and the Francophonie, and the Georg Stellari Foundation.
+She collaborates with a number of interdisciplinary international research teams, notably in medicine, artificial intelligence, management, engineering and psychology.
+She participates on various committees in digital innovation and the health sector, including the Working Group on responsible AI of the Global Partnership on Artificial Intelligence (GPAI) the ethics committee of the Public Health Agency of Canada, the University of Montreal’s committee on data science.
+She is frequently invited as visiting professor in various countries, including France and Israel.
+Her work has been published in numerous national and international journals focusing on digital innovation in health (including AI), collaborative governance in health systems, the normative action of the World Health Organization, innovative models of medical practice and the prevention and resolution of health inequities.

 Alicia Ely Yamin